 - While death is a possible outcome from the bite of a brown recluse, this only occurs in very rare cases.

-- Most bites actually heal in very little time and result in only minimal damage, but when a bite is serious, it can result in blisters and necrosis.
-The death of living tissue (necrosis) will cause a deep open wound that will usually result in scarring.
+- Most bites heal in little time and result in only minimal damage, but when a bite is serious, it can result in blisters and necrosis.
+The death of living tissue (necrosis) will cause a deep open wound that could result in scarring.